edia-toolbox/edia_rcas/README.md

 ## Credits
 Essential parts of the code in this package were written by [Benjamin Kahl](https://github.com/Helliaca) ([website](https://benjamin.kahl.fi/index.html)).
 If you are using this repository for your research or other public work, please cite the [EDIA Toolbox](https://github.com/edia-toolbox/edia_core/).

+## Contribution
+We are happy to receive feedback and contributions.
+If you want to report a bug, please open a GitHub issue.
+If you have questions or suggestions, please use the [GitHub Discussion board](https://github.com/edia-toolbox/edia_core/discussions).
+If you want to [contribute to EDIA](https://github.com/edia-toolbox/edia_core/blob/dev/CONTRIBUTOR.md), ideally first reach out to us (e.g., via the [Discussion board](https://github.com/edia-toolbox/edia_core/discussions) or [email](mailto:edia.toolbox@gmail.com)), and/or post a pull request.